 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 Following a preliminary triage to eliminate submissions unsuitable for Journal of Chinese Writing Systems, all papers are sent out for review.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Journal of Chinese Writing Systems utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+Journal of Chinese Writing Systems utilizes a double-anonymize peer review process in which the reviewer and author’s names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible and generally within two months.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief, and then the Editor-in-Chief makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.